mbasilico/onlinedata-parser/README.md

-# onlinedata-url-resolver
+# onlinedata-parser

-Service that transforms an input URL in Its original form, unshort URLs.
+Service that get an URL as parameter and returns the data as plain text and metadata such as: keywords, summary and wordCount.

 ### Service Stack
 This service uses: